medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-Receiver contains only the mandatory element Identifier.
+ehmiSBDH Receiver contains only the mandatory element Identifier.

 <br/>